Meyer locomotive

-A Meyer locomotive is a type of articulated locomotive.
+A Meyer locomotive is a type of articulated locomotive that has two separate bogies, upon which the boiler and firebox swivel.
 The design was never as popular as the Garratt or Mallet locomotives.
 It can be best regarded as 19th Century competition for the early compound Mallet and also the Fairlie articulated designs.
 Most single cab modern trains are of a similar design such as power cars, freight diesel locomotives, and some passenger locomotives.

 Development and design

 The Meyer was in fact invented by Austrian engineer Wenzel Günther of the Wiener Neustädter Lokomotivfabrik for the Semmering Trials of 1851.
 However, the technology wasn't yet developed for the steam to be reliably transported to the bogies with reasonable amount of leaks, and despite generally good performance of the design on the trials the company abandoned the idea.